Aishwarya0811/Car-Price-Prediction/README.md

 • Mfg_Month and Mfg_Year are categorical variables but were creating a lot of dummy variables that is 12 for months alone and many others for year.
 So, Age in months of Car was taken to avoid overlapping information as it only resulted in minimal amount of loss of information.
 Heatmap for all the continuous variables :
-*CC, Doors, Gears, Guarantee period not considered as those are not significant for interest of study Heatmap for analysing all the variables to avoid irrelevant variables
+*CC, Doors, Gears, Guarantee period not considered as those are not significant for interest of study Heatmap for analysing all the variables to avoid irrelevant variables.